 Work missed due to an absence is expected to be completed.
 The time allowed to complete the work for absences is equal to the number of days absent.
 The calendar begins on the first day the student returns to school.
 An incomplete homework assignment may be recorded as a zero (PreK through 12).
 Homework that was assigned prior to the absence is due the next time the class convenes.
+This excludes major assessments assigned seven calendar days or more in advance of the absence.
+These assessments are due on the date originally assigned.
 Because of increased rigor and college credit implications of AP and Dual enrollment courses, these courses may have policies on work completion, acceptance, and makeup of missed assignments that are different from the school policy for all other courses.
 Differences in these policies will be clearly stated in the syllabus for the course.